KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/my_journey_spiritual_science.md

 It liberated me.
 Because it confirmed what my intuition had been whispering all along.

 At the same time, I watched my family continue with the same rhythms—well-meaning habits, small poisons, disconnection masquerading as tradition.
+For them, it was simple and normal: a glass of wine with dinner, a beer in the evening—measured, controlled, nothing like the edges I had once flirted with.

+From their perspective, it was strange that I, the one who had nearly been taken out by drugs in my early twenties, was now the one speaking about how destructive alcohol can be for the body and nervous system.
+The fact that *I* suddenly made “health” a central topic felt confusing—almost upside down.

 I tried to share what I was learning.
 It didn’t always go well.